 About the author

-Nick has been on the Seattle consulting team for just over a year now - driving web marketing strategies and digital projects for large eCommerce and enterprise SAAS clients.
+Nick has been on the Seattle consulting team for two years now - driving web marketing strategies and digital projects for large eCommerce and enterprise SAAS clients.
 Before joining Distilled Nick spent a year with